ninalofrese/aulagit/README.md

 ### Em caso de emergência em uma tela azul
 Ctrl+C :quit

+### Caso o commit tenha sido feito no branch errado

+Type `git log` and remember the SHA of the commit you want to move.
+Check out the branch you want to move the commit to.
+Type `git cherry-pick SHA` substituting the SHA from above.
+Switch back to your original branch.
+Use `git reset HEAD~1` to reset back before your wrong-branch commit. cherry-pick takes a given commit and applies it to the currently checked-out head, thus allowing you to copy the commit over to a new branch.

 ## O .gitignore
 É um arquivo que você cria que lista todos os arquivos e pastas que devem ser ignorados no push.
 Os commits após a criação deste arquivo serão ignorados.